 Do you remember your first family car from when you were little?
 It was more than just a car, right?
 It probably had a name, it definitely had its own personality and quirks, and it was always filled with happiness and laughter!
 That’s because a great family car becomes, well, one of the family!

-In order for us to share real insights, we’ve teamed up with some of the most influential and inspiring Mummy bloggers and their families, giving them the keys to a lovely New Citroën C4 Picasso and New Citroën Grand C4 Picasso, and sending them off to have some fun.
+In order for us to share real insights, we’ve teamed up with some of the most influential and inspiring Mummy bloggers and their families, giving them the keys to a lovely Citroën C4 Picasso and Citroën Grand C4 Picasso, and sending them off to have some fun.
+These are perfect cars for these lovely Mummy bloggers to test drive, with Citroën having been voted 'Best Family Car Brand' in the 2017 Mumii awards.
 Katie, Jen, Jess and Lucy have created blogs, articles and videos to share their thoughts on both cars.
 Why not set off on your own adventure, where will you go first?

 Katie writes Mummy Daddy Me a multi award winning family blog covering their day to day life and travel adventures.
 She lives in Cambridge with her husband Jon and three children aged 5, 3 and 4 months.
 Her passions are taking photos, making videos and showing that you can still have adventures and travel the world, even with three little people.

 Jen Walshaw is passionate about crafting and cooking, and can often be found in the kitchen teaching the boys - aged 10 and 11 - to make pizza dough, or making homemade gifts for family and friends.
 When not up to her eyes in flour or paint, Jen can be found writing about family life at www.muminthemadhouse.com.